jquast/telnetlib3/README.rst

 even in the case of failed BINARY negotiation, such as a simple telnet client like netcat, `nc -t localhost 6023`::

-    telnetlib3-server --encoding=latin1 --force-binary
+    telnetlib3-server --encoding=utf8 --force-binary

-This is suggested as a "default" for clients that are assumed to support the encoding without the ability to negotiate about it.
+This is suggested as a "default" encoding for clients that are assumed to support it, but are without the ability to negotiate about it.

-It is still possible for a telnet client capable of negotiationg environment variables to transmit `LANG` (such as 'en_US.UTF-8'), and that client will receive data in their preferred encoding, instead of `latin1` in that case.
+It is still possible for a telnet client capable of negotiation of environment variables to transmit `LANG` (such as 'en_US.latin1'), or more rarely, negotiate CHARSET, and the client will receive data in their preferred encoding, latin1 instead of utf8 in that example.

 Features
 --------